Wildfires threaten homes, land across 10 Western states

 He described the blaze as “like a firenado,” with flames leaping dozens of feet into the air and jumping around, catching trees “and then just explosions, boom, boom, boom, boom.”

 The fire was burning in the Fremont-Winema National Forest, near the Klamath County town of Sprague River.
-It had ravaged an area of about 240 square miles (621 square kilometers), or nearly twice the size of Portland.
+It had ravaged an area of about 316 square miles (818 square kilometers), or more than twice the size of Portland.

 Firefighters hadn’t managed to surround any of it as they struggled to build containment lines.